 Important Safety Considerations

 - Cardiac ischemia and/or myocardial infarction may occur.
-Temporary or permanent discontinuation of Nexavar should be considered in patients who develop cardiac ischemia and/or myocardial infarction
+The incidence of cardiac ischemia/infarction in NEXAVAR-treated vs placebo-treated patients was 2.7% vs 1.3%, 2.9% vs 0.4%, and 1.9% vs 0% in the HCC, RCC, and DTC studies, respectively.
+Temporary or permanent discontinuation of NEXAVAR should be considered in patients who develop cardiac ischemia and/or myocardial infarction

 - Hypertension may occur early in the course of treatment.
-Monitor blood pressure weekly during the first 6 weeks and periodically thereafter and treat, as required
+Monitor blood pressure weekly during the first 6 weeks and periodically thereafter, and treat, if required

 - Hand-foot skin reaction and rash are common and management may include topical therapies for symptomatic relief.
 In cases of any severe or persistent adverse reactions, temporary treatment interruption, dose modification, or permanent discontinuation of NEXAVAR should be considered.
 NEXAVAR should be discontinued if Stevens-Johnson syndrome or toxic epidermal necrolysis are suspected as these may be life-threatening

 - Gastrointestinal perforation was an uncommon adverse reaction and has been reported in less than 1% of patients taking NEXAVAR.
 Discontinue NEXAVAR in the event of a gastrointestinal perforation

 - Patients taking concomitant warfarin should be monitored regularly for changes in prothrombin time (PT), International Normalized Ratio (INR), or clinical bleeding episodes